Livelihoods and economic inclusion

 UNHCR and partners seek to promote refugee self-reliance through development of refugees’ individual capabilities and promoting an enabling environment that allows them to access livelihoods opportunities.
 The urban livelihoods strategy aims to achieve this goal through the following:

-Skills development: To transfer skills and facilitate asylum-seekers and refugee access to viable wage and self employment opportunities that increase household income through market driven vocational and industry led skills training that help build the capacity of PoC to access employment opportunities and digital skills for the digital economy.
+Skills development: To transfer skills and facilitate asylum-seekers and refugee access to viable wage and self employment opportunities that increase household income through market driven vocational and industry led skills training that help build the capacity of refugees to access employment opportunities and digital skills for the digital economy.

 Enterprise development: To build the competitiveness of asylum seeker and refugee enterprises and secure access to business development services and markets through access to business capital in form of grants and loans, entrepreneurship training, market linkage and other business development services.